bjschnell/Gamedev/Canadian Life Sim/README.txt

+Canadian Life Simulator
+A life simulator that is intended to demonstrate the level of prejudice faced by various groups within canadian society.
+Created and Developed by Brady Schnell.

 To Install:
 1. Open CanadianLifeSimulator.zip using winzip or winrarr.
 Then extract the folder to somewhere on your computer (ex.
 Desktop or My Documents)